 As I’ve aged, I’ve learned that my childhood view of magic has allowed me to harness the belief that there is magic to be found all around us.
 When I chose to begin living a more conscious life, I found traces of magic in the everyday.

-You see, kitten: if you want to a life that you love, you have to be willing to do the work to create it.
+You see, my dear: if you want to a life that you love, you have to be willing to do the work to create it.

 Want to love your daily life?
 Then you need to get clear around what you want (and what you don’t).
 You create a big picture view of what you want life to look like.